 - Click on Bank Supervision

 - Select Regulatory Framework

-- Then select downloadable forms.
+- Select Downloadable Forms

 These documents would specify the version and release or amended date.
 Any amendments to these files would be formally advised to the licensees, with a general notice posted immediately to the Central Bank's website.
 When a revised ERS version is released, licensees are required to download the updated file to complete its reporting submissions.